-This chapter incorporates mandatory changes to PHA policy to implement the Housing Opportunity through Modernization Act (HOTMA).
-Income and rent determinations effective prior to the HOTMA compliance date will be conducted in accordance with Chapter 6A.
-The HOTMA compliance date is January 01, 2025, but subject to change based on HUD guidance.
+This chapter incorporates mandatory changes to PHA policy to implement the Housing Opportunity through Modernization Act (HOTMA) on January 01, 2025.
+Income and rent determinations effective prior to January 01, 2025 will be conducted in accordance with Chapter 6A.

 A family's annual income is used to determine their income eligibility for the public housing program and is also used to calculate the amount of the family's rent payment.
 The PHA will use the policies and methods described in this chapter to ensure that only eligible families receive assistance and that no family pays more or less than its obligation under the regulations.
 This chapter describes HUD regulations and PHA policies related to these topics in three parts as follows: